ibm-cloud-docs/ContinuousDelivery/cd-code-engine.md

 1. Click **Continue**.

-For more information about managing your secrets in IBM Key Protect or HashiCorp, see [IBM Key Protect](/docs/devsecops?topic=devsecops-cd-devsecops-tekton-ci-compliance#cd-devsecops-key-protect-ci) or [HashiCorp](/docs/devsecops?topic=devsecops-cd-devsecops-tekton-ci-compliance#cd-devsecops-vault-ci).
+For more information about managing your secrets in IBM Key Protect or HashiCorp, see [Secrets](/docs/devsecops?topic=devsecops-tutorial-tekton-ci-compliance#tutorial-tekton-ci-secrets).

 ## Configure the deployment target
 {: #codeengine-deployment-target}